About the Journal

 When an author discovers a significant error in his/her published article, it is his/her obligation to promptly notify the journal editor or publisher and cooperate with them to retract or correct the article.
 By submitting their manuscripts to the editorial staff of the journal, the authors agree to abide by the responsibilities listed above.

-The Reviewers must not have conflict of interest with authors or the research funder.
+The Reviewers must not have a conflict of interest with the authors or the research funder.
 If such conflicts exist, the reviewers must report them to the Editor without delay.

 Reviews must be conducted objectively.
 Personal criticism of the author is deemed inappropriate.
 The reviewers should express their views clearly with supporting arguments.
 Manuscripts received for review must be deemed as confidential documents.
 The reviewers must not use unpublished material from submitted manuscripts without the explicit written consent of their authors, and the information and ideas presented in the submitted manuscripts must be kept confidential and must not be used for personal gain.